 Meanwhile, we allow big corporations to influence our politicians with their endless lobbying for more control over consumers (they never talk about ‘people’ or ‘customers’, do they?).
 It has now come so far that the politicians no longer protect the ones they are supposed to represent.
 Politicians, law enforcement and other organisations no longer serve the people, they serve the wallets of big business.
 This has led to a dangerous rift between politics and tax payers.
 People no longer feel represented yet the tax burden presses on them ever heavier now, in times of economic crisis.

-We have created for ourselves the illusion of freedom because we can buy what we want, we can holiday where we choose, while in fact we are caged by our own consumerism.
+We have created for ourselves the illusion of freedom because we can buy what we want, we can holiday where we choose and we can vote for certain politicians, while in fact we are caged by our own consumerism.
 Ironically, we are ourselves to blame for this situation.
 We hold the key to our prison.
 It is us who have allowed big corporations to become so powerful.
 It is us who can break their power over us so that we may look to a future where we may actually be free.

 The solution is as simple as it is hard to do.
-We must realise that corporations do not care about us at all.
+We must realize that corporations do not care about us at all.
+We are no longer human to them.
 All they care about is getting our money.
 By not buying into their advertising, by refusing to buy their products and thus not give them our money, we can break their hold over us.
 Likewise, it should be our goal to educate ourselves about the corruption and abuse of human rights around us and speak to our politicians.
 We must convince them that they are elected to represent us and work for us, not work together with media and industry giants.

 Stop being a consumer, evolve and become human again…